ryan-l-robinson/tech.ryanrobinson.ca/posts_to_review/2023/drupal-recycle-bin.md

 There is a demo of this [available on my GitHub](https://github.com/ryan-l-robinson/Drupal-recycle-bin), with a GitPod container to test it out.

-## Permissions: Only Admins can Delete
+## Permissions: Only Admins Can Delete

 Check permissions for each content type to confirm that only admins can delete anything.
 Everybody else will only be able to use the flag field we're about to create to request deletion, not directly delete anything.